KIRANKUMAR7296/JavaScript/jQuery.md

 - Cross browser compatibility ( Work similar across all `browsers` )
 - `JavaScript` writes a long line of code for same function which `jQuery` can easily call just by importing library.

-Terms which are used in HTML, CSS, JavaScript and jQuery.

 ![Terms](Image/Element.png)

 ### Features of jQuery